We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you have social anxiety or social phobia, interacting with people on a social level doesn’t come naturally.
+If you have social anxiety, or social phobia, interacting with people on a social level doesn’t always come naturally.
 In fact, it can feel downright frightening.

 - rapid heart rate